shanem99/Transmon-Investigation/README.md

 # testing2
-learning about github repositorys. see markdown cheatsheet for addition info on writing read me
+learning about github repositorys. see markdown cheatsheet for addition info on writing read me.

+This is added during tutorial